alexandregama/blog/content/ruby/30-ruby-coding-challenges-in-30-days/ruby-coding-challenge-1-arrays-and-blocks.md

 I'm going to break this down into **4 steps**:

 - Logic to solve the problem
-- Solving with classic for loops
+- Solving with a classic for loops
 - Organizing our code with methods
 - Bonus: Meeting Blocks in Ruby